 Chase Sapphire Lounge locations & sizes

-The first six Chase Sapphire Lounge by The Club locations have been revealed, with five being in the United States, and one being outside the United States.
+Chase has formally announced that it has plans to open nine airport lounges.
+The first seven Chase Sapphire Lounge by The Club locations have been revealed, with six being in the United States, and one being outside the United States.
 Specifically, there will be lounges in:

 - Boston (BOS), in the connector between Terminal B & Terminal C